ibm-cloud-docs/power-iaas/ordering-direct-link.md

   For Direct Link Connect on Classic, you can select the port only when you order a second Direct Link Connect instance for redundancy.
   {: note}

   Border Gateway Protocol (BGP) sessions are configured for the Direct Link Connect service in such a way that when a fault is detected on a Direct Link Connect instance, the BGP routes traffic to an alternate Direct Link Connect instance.
+For 10 Gbps connections use the new ports that are not GRE capable.
+Ports that are GRE capable can only use upto 5 Gbps speed.
 Refer to the following table to identify the ports and port groups that you must select for the redundant Direct Link Connect instance:

     <table>
       <caption>